by Rick Homer

 Procedure for Red Wine

-- Using the non-permanent felt tip marker or masking tape write on one glass “Base wine”.
+2) Using the non-permanent felt tip marker of masking tape write on one glass “Base wine”.
 This will be the unaltered wine that you can compare to the other samples to ensure that you are going in the right direction with your acid additions.

-- NOTE: It is generally recommended that you do NOT make any acid adjustments to your whole batch of wine on the day of the bench trials.
-Wait at least 1 day and then repeat the above procedure to confirm that you are in fact happy with the amount of acid that you think you would like.
-It is time consuming to remove excess acid from you wine.
+6) NOTE : It is generally recommended that you do NOT make any acid adjustments to your whole batch of wine on the day of the bench trials.
+Wait at least 1 day and then repeat the above procedure to confirm that you are in fact happy with the amount of acid that you think you would like to add.
+It is time consuming and somewhat difficult to remove excess acid from your wine without having detrimental effects on the wine.

 Procedure for White Wine

-- The procedure for white wine is the same as the procedure for Red Wine with the option of adding a small amount of citric acid for increased freshness or complexity.
+1) The procedure for white wine is the same as the procedure for Red wine with the option of adding a small amount of citric acid for increased freshness or complexity.

 Adding acid to your wine